AWKIF/k3s/README.md

 # k3s
-lightweight install of k8s + istio with haproxy on docker-composer
+lightweight install of k8s + istio with haproxy on docker-compose

 ## Prerequisites